krynv/react-client-for-graphql-server/README.md

 You must have the configured [server](https://github.com/krynv/feature-rich-graphql-express-server) running in order to use this application.
 By default, this project comes with a link to the GraphQL server running over at: http://graphql.flix.industries/graphql.

-Please see the [Feature Ruch GraphQL Express Server repository](https://github.com/krynv/feature-rich-graphql-express-server) to set up the back end.
+Please see the [Feature Rich GraphQL Express Server repository](https://github.com/krynv/feature-rich-graphql-express-server) to set up the back end.

 ## Run the application